Inside Out Music: History

-In 2009, SPV had to file for bankruptcy, and Inside Out partnered up with Century Media Records, which had secured a worldwide distribution contract with EMI.
+In 1993 InsideOutMusic signed a worldwide distribution contract with the German music company SPV.
+In 2009, SPV had to file for bankruptcy, and InsideOutMusic partnered up with Century Media Records, which had secured a worldwide distribution contract with EMI.
+In 2016 Century Media Records and InsideOutMusic merged with Sony Music Entertainment.

-Several important bands of the new school of progressive rock are signed to Inside Out, including Riverside, Haken, Pain of Salvation, Spock's Beard, The Safety Fire, The Flower Kings and Enchant.
-In addition, the label established links to other relevant bands in the prog scene, issuing the solo albums of Dream Theater vocalist James LaBrie and a selection of Mike Portnoy's side projects.
+Several important bands of the new school of progressive rock are signed to InsideOutMusic, including Riverside, Leprous, Haken, Pain of Salvation, Caligula's Horse, Between The Buried And Me, Devin Townsend and Pure Reason Revolution.
+In addition, the label managed to sign some of the biggest names the genre has to offer with Dream Theater, Kansas, Yes, Trevor Rabin and Jethro Tull.
+This also included many side projects over the years, like James LaBrie's solo albums, Platypus and a selection of Mike Portnoy's side projects including Transatlantic, Liquid Tension Experiment and Sons Of Apollo.